dnicolasespinoza/GeomechanicsJupyter/README.md

 # GeomechanicsJupyter
-This respository contain python files that exemplify applications of geomechanics
+This repository contains python files and raw files that exemplify applications of geomechanics for Geomechanics classes (undergraduate and graduate) at The University of Texas at Austin